Stability in Quasineutral Plasmas with Thermalized Electrons

-The main result of this section is the following proposition, concerning the regularity of the electric field and its stability with respect to the spatial density.
-The key improvement compared to previous results of this kind \cite{GPI-MFQN} is that we obtain constants that degenerate \emph{polynomially} in $\e$.
-In fact, the dependence on $\e$ is identical to that seen in the Vlasov-Poisson system for electrons \cite{IHK1, IHK2}.
+In dimension $d=2,3$, we use a `Loeper-type' stability estimate for the electric field.
+In these estimates, we work under the assumption that \emph{both} solutions have $L^\infty$ spatial density $\rho$.
+The $L^2$ deviation between the electric fields can then be controlled in terms of the second order Wasserstein distance between the inducing densities.
+For electron Vlasov--Poisson, such estimates were first obtained by Loeper \cite{Loeper}, and later quantified with respect to quasineutral scaling in \cite{IHK2}.
+Similar estimates for ionic Vlasov--Poisson were obtained in \cite{GPI-WP, GPI-MFQN}.
+The key improvement here compared to previous results is that we obtain constants that degenerate \emph{polynomially} in $\e$.
+In fact, the dependence on $\e$ is identical to that seen in the Vlasov--Poisson system for electrons \cite{IHK2}.

 \begin{prop} Let $d =2,3$. (i) Let $h \in L^\infty (\bt^d)$.
 Then there exists a unique $U \in W^{1,2}(\bt^d)$ satisfying

 Moreover, $\nabla U$ is a log-Lipschitz function satisfying \be |\nabla U(x) - \nabla U(y)| \leq C \| h \|_{L^\infty} \e^{-2} |x-y| \left ( 1+ (\log|x-y|)_+ \right ) \ee